-Our role as educators is to be in loco parentis - in the place of the parent.
-Parents are responsible for educating their children in the Lord.
-Educators must be the delegates of the parents, assisting them in the education of their children, but never usurping their God-given parental prerogative and responsibility.
+We believe our role as educators is to be in loco parentis, "in the place of the parent."
+We believe that parents are responsible to educate their children in the Lord.
+We believe that educators must be the delegates of the parents, assisting them in the education of their children, but never usurping their Godgiven parental prerogative and responsibility.

-Biblical discipline, the encouragement of an obedient child and the correction of a disobedient child, is a critical and necessary part of education.
-The misbehavior of one child shall not be permitted to continuously hinder the education of other children.
+We believe that biblical discipline, the encouragement of an obedient child and the correction of a disobedient child, is a critical and necessary part of education.
+Under no circumstances will the misbehavior of one child be permitted to continuously hinder the education of other children.

-Fathers are the God-ordained heads of their households.
+We believe that fathers are the God-ordained heads of their households.
 Whenever possible, we desire that each father assume leadership in the education of his children.